jpastuszek/cli/README.md

 # CLI

-Command Line Interface gem allows you to quickly specify command argument parser that will automatically handle usage rendering, casting, default values and other stuff for you.
+Command Line Interface gem allows you to quickly specify command argument parser that will automatically generate usage, handle stdin, switches, options and arguments with default values and value casting.

 ## Installing